 “I’m not judging you, I just want you to wear a mask,” she prattled on, continuing to approach me.
 She was overweight and walked with a staff.
 “What are you, a Trumpie?”

 “You know nothing about me.”
-I stared into her dull grey eyes.
+I stared into her grey eyes.

 “You’re the reason 300,00 people are dead.
 Selfish people like you who don’t care.”

 “You don’t think I care?”

 I smirked.
 “I thought you weren’t judging me.”

 “I AM judging you!” she decided.
 “You deserve to be judged.”

 But the trail narrowed and suddenly I was the one who felt unsafe, realizing I was in the blast radius of a stranger who was spitting as she yelled, not paying attention to her physical distance, and not wearing her mask properly.
 It was askew.
 I wanted to say more, but I decided it was best to move on.
 I shouted a cheerful “Well, have a good day!” over my shoulder as I trotted away, adding “Try not to judge people!”

 As I trotted home I knew our country was screwed.
 The mask issue had gone too far.
 People were no longer rational.
 I understood why the woman yelled at me; she was scared.
 She wanted to feel safe and my naked face seemed threatening.
-The pandemic was ripping through America, mowing down older, overweight people like herself.
+The pandemic was ripping through America, mowing down older, overweight people like her.
 A mask had become a shorthand barometer for evaluating who was safe and who was not.
-America had found a new marker to divide sinner and saints.
-America’s culture wars had bled into our pandemic response.
+America had found a new marker to divide sinner from saints, our culture wars bleeding into our pandemic response.
 Which was bad news for everyone.